Explore Heritage, Nature, Fine Food & Wines in Bourgogne-Franche-Comté

-Historic Abbeys and Pilgrimage Sites
+Romanesque Abbeys and Pilgrimage Routes

-Natural Wonders of Franche-Comté
+The Wonders of Franche-Comté

 As you cross the threshold into Franche-Comté, you'll find yourself in a different world, where lush valleys, dense forests, and the Jura Mountains create a postcard setting perfect for outdoor enthusiasts.
 You can hike through the Parc Naturel Régional du Haut-Jura, kayak on the Lac de Saint-Point, or ski down the slopes of the Métabief resort.

-Industrial Heritage and Modernity
+Industrial Heritage and Modern Innovation

-Enjoy escargots à la Bourguignonne, plump snails cooked in garlic butter, the region's cheeses, like Époisses and Comté, offer bold flavours that pair perfectly with local wines, usually red.
-Explore the culinary delights of Franche-Comté, and you'll discover many classic dishes.
-Treat your taste buds to Saucisse de Morteau, a smoked sausage with a distinctive smoky-garlicky kick.
+Treat your taste buds to Saucisse de Morteau, a smoked sausage with a smoky-garlicky kick.
 Try the speciality Poulet au Vin Jaune, a chicken dish made with the region's renowned vin jaune, a complex white wine aged for years.
-Be sure to taste the iconic Comté cheese, produced using traditional methods for centuries.
+Be sure to taste the iconic Comté cheese, produced using traditional methods for centuries, and enjoy pairing it with a wine of the region.

-Beyond Popular Routes
+Hidden Villages Beyond Popular Routes

 The beauty of Bourgogne Franche-Comté lies in its year-round allure.
 Spring paints the vineyards in vibrant greens, summer invites outdoor adventures, autumn ignites the landscape with fiery red colours, and winter transforms the region into a snow-laden wonderland.
-Each season offers its unique charm, ensuring your visit will be kept in your memory long after you have left.

 Capital city: Dijon (Bourgogne) and Besançon (Franche-Comté)